KatarzynaJonczyk/3Dprinter_manual/docs/10.Cleaning the printer/Cleaning the overflow bin.md

 2. Pull the overflow bin handle and take out the overflow bin.

-    > **IMPORTANT!**
-    > Electrolock!
+   **IMPORTANT!** Electrolock!
 You have 10 seconds to take out the overflow bin.
 Then the electrolock will activate and you will have to press the **UNLOCK OVERFLOW BIN** button again.
+   {: .label .label-blue }

 3. Empty the overlow bin.
 Pour its content into the foldable tray or PHS worktop.